-There many different ways in which accidents at work happen.
-Equally, the types of injury that people suffer in accidents at work are broad and varied.
+There are many different ways in which accidents at work happen.
+Equally, the types of injury people suffer in work accidents vary.

-If the accident victim is fortunate, they will escape with relatively minor injuries, such as sprains, minor cuts, or whiplash injuries.
+If the accident victim is fortunate, they will escape with minor injuries, such as sprains, minor cuts, or whiplash injuries.
 The less fortunate can suffer broken limbs, burns or lacerations.
-At their most severe level, workplace accidents cause serious injuries of a life-changing nature.
+Workplace accidents, at their most severe level, cause serious injuries of a life-changing nature.

-Sadly too, some workers lose their lives in accidents at work.
-In 2019/2020, there were 111 fatal accidents in UK accidents at work.
+Sadly, too, some workers lose their lives in accidents at work.
+In 2022/2023, there were 135 fatal accidents in UK accidents at work.

 Here are some of the types of injuries suffered by workers in workplace accidents in the past year: